Disaster and Emergency Management Presidency: History

-After the 2017 constitutional referendum and the subsequent 2018 presidential election AFAD has started to operate under the Turkish Ministry of Interior.
+After the 2017 constitutional referendum and the subsequent 2018 presidential election AFAD started to operate under the Turkish Ministry of Interior.
 In 2018, the institution was involved in the established of nine schools in the Syrian territory occupied by Turkey.
 Following the earthquake of February 2023, the AFAD was involved in rescuing the affected population.

 Administration

 AFAD is made of four councils: Disaster and Emergency Supreme Council Disaster and Emergency Coordination Committee Earthquake Advisory Council Chemical, biological, radiological and nuclear defense Council.